totem-tech/documentation/crowdloan/contribution-terms.md

 ### Migration Allocations

 Funds that are migrated from Totem Meccano will be carried out on a fair basis.
-If we have noticed any suspicious activity on Totem Meccano, migrating funds may be witheld.
-This is at the sole discretion of the Live Accounting Association.
+If we have noticed any suspicious activity on Totem Meccano for example attempting to game the referral mechanism funds will not be migrated.
+You may raise a complaint on our social channels (Twitter, Discord or Telegram) if you believe that you have been unfairly blocked from receiving a migrated balance.
+Final decisions will be at the discretion of the Live Accounting Association.